theshaune/fluent/README.md

 I think this may be over complicating the matter too much, and also encourages non-semantic classes.

-### Exlpore the use of descriptive namespacing.
-- should be used to help indicate what the class for.
-- Doesn't apply any styles on it owns.
-- ~~A sugar coated prefix.~~
-- ~~Possibly Captilized?~~
-- ~~example: class="Global Navigation store" .Global.Naviation.store~~

-With the remaining 2 reasons left, essentially this class would be something like 'component' but it does nothing aside from tell the developer that it is a componenet, upon futher thoughts, It does seem that it is unnessercary waffle. consider removing.

 ### Explore the use of indicative + random names.

 As the classname is 100% entirely used to identify and apply styles/changes to the markup, and we know that it doesn't make any difference if hte class is "x" or "X".
 A solution to help identify components could be to use a name that indicates what it is and then a name to identify the styles.
 This combined with a styleguide could lead to an easy to use library of components. example `.Page-Header.hollywood`